 - The fear of snakes is one of the most common phobias in the US, with 32% of Americans suffering from it.

-General Phobia Statistics for a Fearless 2021
+General Phobia Statistics Worldwide for the Fearless

 If you are experiencing an unusual amount of overwhelming fear lately, or you just wish to discover general info, read through these stats.
 Some of them you may already know, but it doesn’t hurt to revise the basics.